Best UK Betting Sites List of 2024

 The United Kingdom is no longer part of the EU but many operators who provide services in Great Britain are still a part of the Union.
 Once again, membership of the European Gaming and Betting Association can be a useful endorsement of trust and integrity.

-In fact, the list of member companies is relatively small with the Kindred Group, who own a number of well known brands, including Unibet and 32Red, among the more well-known organisations.
+In fact, the list of member betting companies is relatively small with the Kindred Group, who own a number of well known brands, including Unibet and 32Red, among the more well-known organisations.

 EGBA look to guard against crime and will aim to promote their own companies so that potential customers are not tempted to seek out unregulated operators.
 They also have a strong emphasis on safety online as well as responsible gambling.